Poultry farming is a significant aspect of agriculture. It’s a highly lucrative agribusiness and a primary income source for agripreneurs and farmers.

 Fumigate the land before use to ensure that it’s hazard free and topnotch for your poultry business

-Avoid damp lands which could be a hosting breed of fungi.
+Avoid damp lands, which could be a hosting breed of fungi.

-For each of the systems, the size of land goes a long way to determine if it’ll be productive or not.
+For each of the systems, the size of the land goes a long way to determine if it’ll be productive or not.

-Extensive farming can also be called free-range farming.
+- Extensive farming: can also be called free-range farming.
 As you might have already guessed, free-range farming involves letting your chicks roam free in an open space.
 There’s no cage, no pairing, just roaming in open space, laying eggs anywhere and everywhere.

-For every type of poultry farming system there are pros and cons.
+For every type of poultry farming system, there are pros and cons.

 With the battery cage method, pair the chicks in a cage.
 Nothing more.
 Chickens peck at each other and can turn cannibals.
 Adequate space and ventilation avoid aggression and pecking.

-The different breeds of poultry animals include chicken, turkey, guinea fowl, etc. The most popular of all the breeds is the chicken.
+The different breeds of poultry animals include chicken, turkey, guinea fowl, etc. The most popular of all the breeds is chicken.
 The chicken can either be used for eggs or meat.

 Broilers are grown for meat purposes.

 Layers are grown for their eggs.
 They take up to 18-24 weeks before laying.
 During this period, they must be catered for and fed properly.
-By taking 2.25kg of food they produce 1kg of eggs.
+By taking 2.25kg of food, they produce 1kg of eggs.
 That’s impressive.
 Hatching of fertile eggs takes place 21 days after incubation.

 When kids are born, they have a lineup of vaccines from the day they are born until maybe 6 years.
 Missing one of such vaccines could spell doom for a child and lead to complications.
 Each vaccination is important and prevents issues like deformity due to polio, jaundice, meningitis, etc.

-For layers, vaccinations start from day 5 and progress through to days 7, 14-16 days, 24-26 days, 30th day, and also weeks 7, 9,15 and 17.
+For layers, vaccinations start from day 5 and progress to days 7, 14-16 days, 24-26 days, the 30th day, and weeks 7, 9,15, and 17.

-For broilers, vaccination starts from day 3-5, 7-9, 16-18, 24-26.
-Some of these vaccines include deworming, debeaking, B1, LaSota, Inactivated vaccines, PM-1, M9, etc.
+For broilers, vaccination starts from days 3-5, 7-9, 16-18, and 24-26.
+These vaccines include deworming, debeaking, B1, LaSota, Inactivated vaccines, PM-1, M9, etc.

-- Aeration of land and proper circulation of ventilation.
-The poultry pen should be built facing the North/South direction.
+- Aeration of land and proper circulation of ventilation: The poultry pen should be built facing the North/South direction.
 This orientation assists in an even supply of warmth and air.

 - Availability of electricity and water: Newborn chicks need a controlled environment.
 Regulate the heat distribution in the brooder to ensure proper growth.

 - Debeaking of birds: As mentioned earlier, birds can get aggressive and pick on each other.
-Debeaking is the reduction of their beaks to make it blunt and reduce the after-effect of aggressive behaviours.
+Debeaking is the reduction of their beaks to make them blunt and reduce the after-effect of aggressive behaviours.

-- Pay serious attention to the behaviours of the birds.
-Are they feeding well?
+- Pay serious attention to the behaviours of the birds: Are they feeding well?
 Are they lean?
 Do they avoid eating their feed?
 In a case of sickness, do well to separate the ill bird from the others.

-- Quality feed: You walk down the street and see chicken picking scraps without any effect and now you want to do so with your pen.
+- Quality feed: You walk down the street and see chicken picking scraps without any effect, and now you want to do so with your pen.
 Poor you.
-Buy quality feed to ensure you have healthy looking layers and broilers that will in turn make you money.
+Buy quality feed to ensure you have healthy-looking layers and broilers that will, in turn, make you money.

 What are you waiting for?

-It’s not capital intensive (when you’re starting small).
+It’s not capital-intensive (when you’re starting small).